Health-RI/SeMPyRO/README.md

 # HRIPydanticModels

-**HRIPydanticModels** is a Python package containing Pydantic models representing classes of the DCAT-AP v3 data model.
+**SeMPyRO** is a Python package containing Pydantic models representing classes of the DCAT-AP v3 data model.
 It is designed to streamline data validation, conversion to RDF, and schema generation processes.

 ## Key Features